eddyerburgh/notes/docs/data-structures-and-algorithms/data-structures/graphs.md

 Directed graphs are common when representing roads, which are often one-way only {% cite algorithm-design-manual -l 146 %}.

-**Weighted versus unweighted**
+### Weighted vs unweighted

-In a **weighted graph**, each edge is assigned a value (weight).
-For example, the edge in a road network might be assigned a value for drive time {% cite algorithm-design-manual -l 146 %}.
+In a **weighted graph**, each edge is assigned a value (a weight).
+For example, the edge in a road network might be assigned a cost for drive time {% cite algorithm-design-manual -l 146 %}.

 <figure>
   <img src="{{site.baseurl}}/assets/img/data-structures-and-algorithms/data-structures/graphs/weighted-graph.svg" alt="">
   <figcaption><h4>Figure: A weighted graph</h4></figcaption>
 </figure>

-In an unweighted graph there is no cost associated with an edge {% cite algorithm-design-manual -l 147 %}.
+In an unweighted graph there is no value associated with an edge {% cite algorithm-design-manual -l 147 %}.

-**Simple vs non-simple**
+### Simple vs non-simple

 A simple graph is a graph without self-loops or multiple edges {% cite algorithm-design-manual -l 147 %}.